Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 -  Start Date of a sprint: the field representing the start date must have "start_date" as field name
 -  Capacity of a sprint: the field representing the capacity must have "capacity" as field name
 -  Duration of a sprint: the field representing the duration must have "duration" as field name
+-  Type of a task: the field representing the type must have "type" as field name in order to display the color representing the type of the task on the cards of the cardwall.

 Note also that the burndown field can be configured for including or not the week-ends (Saturday and Sundays can be excluded from burndown graph)